cscribn/README-one-on-one-work/README.md

 ### Individual Contributor Agenda

-* Review long running tickets.
+* Review long running tickets and prioritize.
-* Any upcoming time off for which you need hand offs/backups?
+* Any upcoming time off.
+Any handoffs needed?
 * Tell me about your workload and morale.
-* Review goal progress and add any Career Ladder accomplishments.
+* Review accomplishments and growth focus.
-* Show me what you're working on or review code metrics.
+* Review code metrics or show me what you're working on.
+* What can I do better as your manager?

 ### Manager/Lead/Principal Agenda

-* Any upcoming time off for which you need handoffs/backups?
+* Any upcoming time off.
+Any handoffs needed?
 * Tell me about your/the team's workload and morale.
 * Have you noticed a team skill, resource, or process that's lacking?
-* Review goal progress and add any Career Ladder accomplishments.
+* Review accomplishments and growth focus.
+* What can I do better as your manager?

 ### Peer Agenda